How to Change Margins in Google Docs [2023]

 Summary

-Margins are immensely helpful in giving your documents a beautiful appearance.
-So, you should carefully adjust the margin of your documents depending on the content.
+Margins help give your documents a professional appearance.
+You should carefully adjust the margin of your document depending on the content.
 Fortunately, Google Docs offers two options to change and set margins.
 You can change the margin by hovering the mouse on the ruler.
-Or, you can go to the Page Setup option under the File menu to change margins precisely.
+Or, you can go to the Page Setup option under the File menu to precisely change your margins.